AndrewBubnov/sfc-crm/README.md

-This is a **SPA** that implements a dashboard for managing devices queried from a backend REST API.
+This is full stack project that implements a dashboard for managing devices queried from a backend REST API.
 The application includes functionalities for listing devices, pagination, search, sorting, editing device attributes, and real-time updates via Server-Sent Events (SSE).

 ## Features